Overtime Rules and What You Need to Know

 The rule resulted from actions in 2014, when President Obama signed a Presidential Memorandum which directed the Department of Labor “to update regulations defining which white collar workers are protected by the FLSA’s minimum wage and overtime standards.”
 In July of 2015, the DOL published a required Notice of Proposed Rulemaking (NPRM) concerning the update to overtime pay regulations, and it received more than 270,000 comments.

 However, the implementation of the final rule came to a halt in December when a federal judge issued a nationwide injunction, preventing the rule from taking effect by arguing that the Obama administration had exceeded its authority by raising the overtime salary limit so significantly.

 Does this mean the final rule will never take effect?
 The injunction is only temporary until the judge can issue a ruling on the merits, but many believe that the language used in the injunction suggests that the judge will find against the rule based on its merits.
 The U.S. Department of Labor spoke out against the judge’s injunction, emphasizing that the rule resulted from a comprehensive, inclusive rule-making process and that it thus should have been respected and implemented.

 What does this mean for employees who hoped to benefit from the overtime rule?
 Commentators suggest that it is unlikely those employees will see the benefits from the final rule anytime soon, but we will have to wait and see.
-In the meantime, if you have questions about employee rights to overtime pay or whether you are properly classified as an exempt employee under the law, an experienced Florida employment law attorney can assist you.
-Contact Scott Wagner and Associates, P.A. today.
+In the meantime, if you have questions about employee rights to overtime pay or whether you are properly classified as an exempt employee under the law, an experienced Florida employment law lawyer can assist you.
+Contact Scott Law Team today.